citizenrich/scholarbot/README.md

 # ScholarBot
 A simple web service to return links to the latest academic papers that will eventually aspire to be Google Scholar without the Google.
 It's deployed to Heroku for now.
-Uses Python 2.x.

 ### Sources
 * [arXiv API](http://arxiv.org/help/api/index)